iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/NetworkingVipV2.md

 ## Properties

-TBC
+`NetworkId` - (Required) The ID of the network to attach the vip to.
+Changing this creates a new vip.

+`SubnetId` - (Required) Subnet in which to allocate IP address for this vip.
+Changing this creates a new vip.

+`IpAddress` - (Optional) IP address desired in the subnet for this vip.
+If you don't specify `IpAddress`, an available IP address from the specified subnet will be allocated to this vip.

+`Name` - (Optional) A unique name for the vip.

 ## Return Values

 ### Fn::GetAtt

-`NetworkId` - See Argument Reference above.
+`NetworkId` - See Properties above.

-`SubnetId` - See Argument Reference above.
+`SubnetId` - See Properties above.

-`IpAddress` - See Argument Reference above.
+`IpAddress` - See Properties above.

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

 `Status` - The status of vip.